thomashoneyman/real-world-pact/01-faucet-contract/README.md

 Finally, there are some scripts that you can use to deploy the contract and interact with it on devnet (our development Chainweb node):

 - `run-request.js` allows you to run any request from the `yaml` directory and review the result.
 Feel free to add more request files and this script will pick them up automatically!
+If you're in a Nix shell, this can be run from anywhere in the repository with `faucet-request`.
 - `run-deploy-contract.js` chains together several calls to `run-request.js` to create the faucet account and deploy the faucet contract.
 The contract must be deployed before any of its functions can be called.
-- `run-integration-test.js` replicates the `faucet.repl` file's tests, but this time running on our local Chainweb node in a simulation of a real-world session using the contract!
-It's slow, as each transaction has to be mined into a block, but it gives us confidence the code will work as expected when deployed to a more real-world network.
+If you're in a Nix shell, this is aliased to `faucet-deploy`.

 ## Usage

 There are two ways you can interact with the faucet contract: the REPL environment and the devnet environment (via request.yaml files).
 The REPL allows you to rapidly test and interact with your contract, and it's the best tool to use during development.
 The devnet environment is a simulation of Chainweb, and it's the best tool to use to test out deployments and requests that you'll make against your contract when it is actually on Chainweb.
 We use both in our project.

-In fact, you'll notice that we have two similar files: `faucet.repl` and `run-integration-test.js`.
-The REPL file exercises our contract in the REPL environment, and it's what I used to iterate on and develop the contract in the first place.
-The integration test exercises our contract again, but this time in the devnet environment that mirrors a production environment.
-I highly encourage you to look at these two files side-by-side to see how Pact code translates in the two different environments.

 ### REPL File

 The first way to use the contract is the `faucet.repl` file.
+I used this file to iterate on the contract while I developed.

 The REPL environment is a fantastic way to rapidly test and iterate on your contract.
 You can use the file in two ways.
 First, you can simply execute the repl file, which will log the results (including a failure if any test failed):

 ```
 $ pact faucet.repl